 - a.
 Effects by country and sector; - b.
 Collateral status, including debt service reserve account; - c.
 Reviews of financial statements and covenants compliance; - d.
 Identifying weaknesses in the customer's business; and - e.
 Frequent customer's updates.

-Based on the above analysis, Management presented a detailed report to the Credit and Risk Committees, and for those customers with higher credit risk, the Risk Unit Increased its credit follow-up.
-However, weekly calls and conferences are being held with all customers.
+Based on the above analysis, Management presented a detailed report to the Credit and Risk Committees, and for those customers with higher credit risk, the Risk Unit increased its credit follow-up.